So, after throwing what seemed like a hundred cylinders in my class these past two months, I couldn’t take it anymore. I had to make things.

 Inspired by the book Ceramics for Beginners, Animals and Figures by Susan Halls, I decided to make some animal containers using wheel thrown cylinders.
 With a title like “Ceramics for Beginners”, what could be easier?
 Well, as I discovered, many things are easier.
 Here are a few of the challenges that I encountered:

 First, my elephant’s back legs and my sheep’s butt blew off in the kiln.
 Either I didn’t score them well enough or they weren’t completely dry when they went into the kiln.
 I was able to salvage the elephant by sticking with low-fire glazes (to minimize warping) and then gluing the legs on after with epoxy.
 With some carefully painted underglaze lines and splatters, the glue lines are barely noticeable.
 All I could do for the sheep was sand down his backside and then, using a dremel tool, carve a subtle tail where there was once a sculpted tail.

 Next, the lids on my kangaroo and seal fused to their bodies during a cone 5 glaze firing.
 Guess I didn’t clean up those areas well enough before placing them in the kiln.
 Fortunately, the kangaroo survived but the seal broke while trying to detach the lid 😦

-So, besides improving my throwing skills, what this class has really taught me is that I need to be a lot more careful and that most problems can be solved (more or less). 🙂
+So, besides improving my throwing skills, what this class has really taught me is that I need to be a lot more careful and that, when working with clay, most problems can be solved (more or less). 🙂